Skip to content

 Understanding Member Statuses

 In Settings > Organization > Members, you’ll see different statuses next to each person’s name.
-These show their access level and billing status.
+These indicate their access level and billing status within your organization.

 StatusWhat it MeansDoes it Cost?